daqh/solidity-lottery/README.md

 The Solidity smart contract allows for community-based, decentralized lotteries to be arranged.
 Specifically, the lotteries are characterized by the following key features:

-- **Unpredictable randomness**, based on the *Commit-Reveal scheme*, rather than block-dependant values.
+- **Unpredictable, and non-manipulable randomness**, based on the *Commit-Reveal scheme*, rather than block-dependant values.
 - **Absent fraud risks**, thanks to the decentralized aspect of the lotteries, the manager has no exclusive control over lottery extraction and winner payment.
 - Players involvement in the extraction, since players committed numbers are direclty used in the winner extraction.
 - Automatic authentication through users' MetaMask crypto wallets.